Tahiralira/Cheating-Surveillance/README.md

 # Cheating-Surveillance
-A Programming Lab Cheating Surveillance Software That Uses Keystroke Sequences To Detect Possible Cheating Scenarios In a Lab Exam Setting
+A Programming Lab Cheating Surveillance Software That Uses Keystroke/Mouse/Webcam Sequences To Detect Possible Cheating Scenarios In a Lab Exam Setting Using MT-Convulutional Nueral Networks and Reinforcement Learning Agents including DQNs

 Reminder = Requires External Download of CMake in the System